Join over ¼ million

 Experience is way more important for giving relevant advice.

-But actually, the vast majority of linguists don’t even discuss or research second language acquisition – I’ve hung out with linguists many times and really enjoy their company.
+But actually, the vast majority of linguists don't even discuss or research second language acquisition – I've really enjoy the company of many linguists who have taught me many things about how languages work, even if it's completely unrelated to second language acquisition.
 Forgetting about my language learning missions, I have a lot in common with them from purely enjoying the pursuit of new and interesting knowledge.

 Non-linguist polyglots